h8d13/DEVOops/README.md

 ---

 >[!TIP]
 > None of these scripts require sudo.
+Will prompt when required.
+Also all defs are found in [header file.](./k/00_header)

 1st: `./deps`